Thunderjet 500 and Compatible Pancake Motor ArmaturesEdit

 - Copper, Red and Green Wire with Gray Tips

 They typically OHM pretty high, fairly uneven and tend to run hot when used with stronger magnets.
-If you have some of these, you may be better off putting them in your older keepers along with a solid rivet chassis and set of matched black magnets to retain their originality and value.
+If you have some of these, you may be better off putting them in your older keepers along with a solid rivet chassis and set of matched black magnets to retain their originality.

 However, if you can find that rare one with equal resistance winds, a good pair of weaker matched magnets can make for a fairly responsive racer.

-Typically, Arms with 2 similar colored poles seem to have steel instead of copper center shafts; they also seem to have fairly decent ohm tolerances as compared to their tri-colored brothers.
+Typically, arms with two similar colored poles seem to have steel instead of copper center shafts; they also seem to have fairly decent ohm tolerances as compared to their tri-colored brothers.

 Performance part?
 Rarely, but they could be readily be found the early days of the Fray...